 Conversely, we cannot copy previous models of class polarization put forward by Marx and Engels over 160 years ago.
 Our echoed assertion of communism as “the real movement which abolishes the present state of things” must be distinguished from previous Marxist conceptions of communism.
 This remains the case, even as we revisit one such previous conception.
 We do this to highlight what has been understandably muted by the classical Marxist-Leninist emphasis on a socialist stage lasting for “a long historical period” on route to full communism.
 We uphold Leading Light Communism as the science of revolution, and that Leading Light Communism is also the final aim of the Global People’s War and the New Power that its victories bring into being.

 However, it is impossible for Leading Light Communism to either solely be the highest stage of revolutionary science, nor solely the final aim.
 The third aspect of what we call Leading Light Communism is what binds the science and the final aim together: Leading Light Communism is the real movement today which abolishes the present state of things.
 It is precisely the struggle itself to wipe national, gender, and class oppression off the face of the Earth.
-The assertion of the New Power of the Leading Light (via the unfolding process of Global People’s War, and the radical social experimentation that follows its victories) negates the oppression of some groups of humans by other groups.
+The assertion of the New Power of the Leading Light to worldwide victory negates the oppression of some groups of humans by other groups.

 There is no revolutionary science without active practice in the struggle for Leading Light Communism no theory without practice, only stale dogma.
 This unites Leading Light Communism the science with Leading Light Communism the actually existing movement against the oppressive rule of the old powers.
 Likewise, there is no final aim without active practice in the struggle for Leading Light Communism.
 No materialism-based communism can be some far off “heaven on Earth”, as it must be brought into being through the conscious activity of the revolutionary subject.
 This in turn unites Leading Light Communism the final aim with Leading Light Communism the actually existing movement of the New Power against the oppressive rule of the old powers.